Azure-Samples/qdrant-azure/Azure-Container-Instances/README.md

 Option 2: You can also deploy using the Azure CLI or Azure PowerShell.
 There ae two options for deployment.

-- 1. Deploy the Azure Container Instance with an existing storage account volume using the ARM template `qdrant-aci-deploy.json` located in this directory.
+1. Deploy the Azure Container Instance with an existing storage account volume using the ARM template `qdrant-aci-deploy.json` located in this directory.
 Pass in the name of your existing storage account in the `storageaccountname` parameter in command line for Azure CLI or Azure Powershell.

-- 2 Deploy the Azure Container Instance with a new storage account volume using the ARM template `qdrant-deploy-aci-linkedstorage.json` and the located in this directory.
+2. Deploy the Azure Container Instance with a new storage account volume using the ARM template `qdrant-deploy-aci-linkedstorage.json` and the located in this directory.
 Pass in the name of your existing storage account in the `storageaccountname` parameter in command line for Azure CLI or Azure Powershell.

-To deploy using the Azure CLI, open the command line and run the following command::
-    az deployment group create \
+To deploy using the Azure CLI, open the command line and run the following command:: az deployment group create \
   --name ExampleDeployment \
   --resource-group ExampleGroup \
   --template-uri<Insert-the Github raw link for template you wish to run> \
+  --parameters storageaccountname=<insert name here>

-  --parameters storageAccountType=Standard_GRS **If passing in storage name, change parameter here**
+  **If passing in storage name, change parameter here**

   Example: https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/quickstarts/microsoft.storage/storage-account-create/azuredeploy.json